 - 1 cup split pigeon peas toor dal OR small yellow lentils (moong dal), rinsed

 - 1 tablespoon coconut oil

 - 30 curry leaves

 - ½ – 1 Serrano pepper or green chili minced, to taste

 - 1 13.5 ounce can of full-fat coconut milk

 - ¼ teaspoon turmeric

 - Press the sauté button, add the coconut oil to the pot.
-Once the coconut oil melts, add mustard seeds and curry leaves to the pot.
+Once the coconut oil melts, add mustard seeds, curry leaves, and green chili to the pot.
 When the mustard seeds begin to pop, add the remaining ingredients to the pot.

 - You can make this recipe with either toor dal or moong dal – they have slightly different flavors but are both delicious!

-- This dal will thicken the longer it sits so feel free to stir in a bit more water at the end if needed.
+- This dal will thicken the longer it sits so feel free to stir in a bit more water when reheating if needed.